DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS PAYABLE/Vendor payments.md

 Some improvements to the Accounts Payable EFT payment processing have been created, these include:
 - The following only applies to vendor payments with a method of payment using the Finance utilities EFT formats **
-  - Balance Line, Totaling functions on the EFT file.
+  - **Balance line** on the EFT file.
-  -	Vendor bank account name used on EFT file instead of Vendor name.
+  -	**Vendor bank account name** used on EFT file instead of Vendor name.
-  -	EFT file name generation
+  -	**EFT file name** generation

 - The following applies to all method of payment format:
-  -	Auto generating a Payment reference for each EFT payment which can be traced in Vendor’s Bank Statement, AX Bank Transactions/Reconciliation and Payment Advice.
+  -	Auto generating a **Payment reference** for each EFT payment which can be traced in Vendor’s Bank Statement, AX Bank Transactions/Reconciliation and Payment Advice.
-  -	Payment advice report, a specific EFT Remittance Advice report with additional details.
+  -	**Payment advice** report, a specific EFT Remittance Advice report with additional details.

-## EFT file Balance line
+## Balance line

 > Note: Only applicable to custom Finance Utilities EFT formats **